arananet/clockpatch/README.md

 - it's the same width as the 7404 so if you put it on U63, they will match nicely
 - most importantly, it provides the needed VCC and GND pins

-As if this wasn't enough, another important feature of a clock patch is which *family* (or technology) the 740x was used to manufacture given gate.
+Important thing to realise when building clock patch is which *family* (or technology) the 740x was used to manufacture given gate.
 There are [many families](https://en.wikipedia.org/wiki/7400_series#7400_series_derivative_families) available, I focus only on those interesting to us:
 - **74F0x**: "Fast" 740x, 3.4ns gate delay
 - **74LSx**: "Low-power Schottky", 10ns gate delay
 - **74HCTx**: "High-speed CMOS TTL voltage", 8ns gate delay